 By Heidi Sutton

-Souvenir bunnies are sold before the show and during intermission for $5.
-Join the entire cast in the lobby for a meet and greet on your way out.
+Souvenir bunnies in various colors will be sold before the show and during intermission and the entire cast will be in the lobby after the show for a meet-and-greet and photos.

 Theatre Three, 412 Main St. Port Jefferson presents The Adventures of Peter Rabbit through April 29 with a special sensory sensitive performance on April 16 at 11 a.m.
 Children’s theater continues with Cinderella from May 27 to June 1, and Goldilocks & the Showbiz Bears from July 7 to 29.
 All seats are $10.
 To order, call 631-928-9100 or visit www.theatrethree.com.